Skip navigation

 Rationale

 3. The Children on Campus policy contributes towards assisting parents/carers in their responsibilities.
-Principles and procedures for children in the work and teaching environments have been developed to address both the work health and safety requirements and equal opportunity principles.
+Principles and procedures for children in work and teaching environments have been developed to address both the work health and safety requirements and equal opportunity principles.

 Principles